-11. Sell Stuff Online
+11. With WordPress, You Can Sell Stuff Online

 If you want to build an online store with WordPress, that’s easy, too.
 WordPress is no longer simply a blogging platform; in fact, it’s a powerful ecommerce solution as well.
 All it takes is adding an e-commerce plugin like WooCommerce.